 Say “No” to events that will only cause you stress, food that will do you harm, peer pressure, and whatever else that will result in your stress and general unhealthiness.

-The answer is “No”, unless it will help you fight flares and stay healthy.
+The answer is “No”, unless it will help you fight and prevent an autoimmune flare and stay healthy.

 7. Check-in frequently with your emotional and mental health.